-The evaluation of Pre-Proposal is developed internally among the Core Consortium based on the competence of each member.
+The evaluation of Pre-Proposal was developed internally among the Core Consortium based on the competence of each member.

-Each pre-proposal is evaluated by one member through the template developed in Phase I. A formal response has been provided within 5 business days.
+Each pre-proposal has been evaluated by one member through the template developed in Phase I. A formal response has been provided within 5 business days.